Counseling and Art Therapy

 Formed in 1986 under the direction of Sr. Kathleen Burke, OSU, Ph.D., along with three other core faculty members who remain to this day, the Ursuline program has been very stable, yet ever growing and expanding.
 Our students study in active, collaborative classrooms with expert faculty, who are experienced art therapists and counselors with expertise in a variety of specializations.
 Along with the core full-time faculty, several adjuncts, supervisors, thesis readers and other outside experts contribute to the learning of our students.

-I hope you consider Ursuline as you pursue your career goals.Gail Rule-Hoffman, M.Ed.Director, Art Therapy and Counseling
+I hope you consider Ursuline as you pursue your career goals.Gail Rule-Hoffman, M.Ed.Director, Counseling and Art Therapy

 ATR-BC, LPC-S, LICDC

-to view the Art Therapy and Counseling brochure (.pdf)
+to view the Counseling and Art Therapy brochure (.pdf)

 Mission and Goals

-The Master of Arts in Art Therapy and Counseling Program provides education and training in art therapy and professional counseling.
+The Master of Arts in Counseling and Art Therapy Program provides education and training in clinical mental health counseling and art therapy.
 Students learn to aid clients in exploring personal potentials and problems through both visual and verbal expression.

 Graduates are prepared to work in a wide variety of clinical, education, and human service institutions, including hospitals, children’s agencies, mental health and counseling centers, correctional and geriatric facilities, hospice care and wellness centers to name a few.